-In 2022 we spent time building an invaluable library of MS books and related topics.
-We purchased books through funding won from the Gannett Foundation.
+Having established an invaluable library of MS books through funding won from the Gannett Foundation we have continued to grow this library using remaining funds.
 Members can borrow books out for a few months at a time.
 We also supply literature to give out to members on various aspects of Multiple Sclerosis and other sources of support provided by our local MS Society, different charities, and support agencies.

 A great strength of our community is the active and inclusive social component, encouraging peer support and a feeling of belonging.
 We have a volunteer led Social Committee that organises monthly events during the year, including monthly weekend socials.
-This year, the committee started back up after Covid, holding a Burns Supper, and a couple of quiz nights and a BBQ, the start of many more social events post Covid.
+The Committee had a change of leader in Autumn and began to re-establish itself